Kazungula, Zambia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C, D and G. It's important that you choose the right kind.
-Many adapters for sale now are just plugs and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C, D and G. Ensure that you choose the necessary type.
+A lot of adapters on sale are simply plug changers and require your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one is sufficent for most locations.
+This one should work in most areas.

 September